AlexKordic/HLSProxy/README.md

 Its needed in peer-to-peer streaming system as player's first point of contact where Apple's HTTP live streaming protocol is used.

 The proxy function is first step.
-In the future it may be upgraded to take media segments from perro-to-peer networking layer.
+In the future it may be upgraded to take media segments from perr-to-peer networking layer.
 For more info about the concept see https://en.wikipedia.org/wiki/Popcorn_Time.

 ![P2P streaming purpose](http://dzeri.com/streamlabs/proxy_usage.png)